Skip to Content

 Learn from highly qualified, well-regarded teachers who are supportive and provide a high level of pastoral care.
 We use a variety of technologies to personalise your experience and provide an anywhere, anytime learning environment.

-The Master of Education is now offered as a 180-credit degree, which means you can complete it in as little as 1.5 years of full time study.
+The Master of Education is a 180-credit degree, which means you can complete it in as little as 1.5 years of full time study.

 Join us in promoting the scholarship of teaching and learning.

 Massey is ranked in the world’s top 150 universities for education in the Quacquarelli Symonds (QS) ranking.

 Please note that the Master of Education does not qualify you to be a teacher in New Zealand.
 If you want to be a teacher, you will also need to take a postgraduate teaching qualification.
 Please explore your options in our education pathways tool.